 You can query Irys transaction metadata using GraphQL.

-You can query using an HTTP library like fetch or axios, or use specialized clients like Apollo Client (opens in a new tab) or urql (opens in a new tab).
+You can query using an HTTP library like fetch or axios, or use specialized clients like Apollo Client or urql.

 https://uploader.irys.xyz/graphql